mashfield/grav-photography/pages/01.home/_what-i-do/info.md

 ---
-title: What I Do
+title: 'What I Does'
-heading: What I Do
+heading: 'What I Do'
 background_image: one.jpg
 content_position: right
 ---